sonic-net/SONiC/doc/BGP/BGP-router-id.md

 1. After bgp container of each asic started, configuration file `/etc/frr/bgpd.conf` for bgpd would be rendered.
 It will use Loopback4096 IPv4 address configured in correspond config_db as BGP router id, if it doesn't exist, the BGP router id wouldn't be specified.
 2. bgpd start with configuration rendered before.
 If BGP router id is not specified, it would choose an IP address in device to be BGP router id.
 3. After bgpcfgd started, it will add bgp peer depends on whether Loopback0 and Loopback4096 IPv4 exist:
-   1. If Loopback0 IPv4 doesn't exist, won't add any BGP peer.
+   1. If Loopback0 IPv4 doesn't exist, stop to process BGP neighbors adding and return with False signal.
    2. Else
-      1. If IPv4 address of Loopback4096 exists, add iBGP peer
+      1. If IPv4 address of Loopback4096 exists, add iBGP peer; else process iBGP neighbors adding and exit with False signal.
       2. If current asic is FrontEnd, add eBGP peer.

 <p align=center>